linode/docs/docs/guides/kubernetes/lke-continuous-deployment-part-7/index.md

   name: Linode Community
   email: docs@linode.com
 description: 'Helm allows us to locate, distribute, and manage software for Kubernetes.
 This part covers what Helm is, how we will use it, and the differences between Helm 2 and Helm 3.
 It also discuses Helm Charts and we find, install, and manage them.'
+og_description: 'Helm allows us to locate, distribute, and manage software for Kubernetes.
+This part covers what Helm is, how we will use it, and the differences between Helm 2 and Helm 3.
+It also discuses Helm Charts and we find, install, and manage them.'
+title: "How to Build a Continuous Deployment Pipeline Using LKE, Part 7: Managing Stacks with Helm"
+h1_title: "Building a Continuous Deployment Pipeline Using LKE, Part 7: Managing Stacks with Helm"
+enable_h1: true
 keywords: ['kubernets', 'k8s', 'lke', 'helm', 'gitlab']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-05-06
 modified_by:
   name: Linode
-title: "Building a Continuous Deployment Pipeline Using LKE, Part 7: Managing Stacks with Helm"
 contributor:
   name: Linode
 tags: ["kubernetes", "lke"]